saad-affan12/student-stress-prediction/README.md

 ---

-## ⭐ Final Note
+## ⭐ Final Takeaway

-This project demonstrates a complete Machine Learning pipeline from data preprocessing to model deployment, solving a real-world problem in student mental health.
+This project demonstrates a complete **end-to-end Machine Learning pipeline**, solving a real-world problem with measurable impact.

+👉 If you found this useful, consider giving a ⭐